TheAcharya/MarkerData-Website/docs/Databases/airtable-prerequisite.md

 ---
 # Airtable Prerequisite

-## Obtain your Airtable's Personal Access Token:
+## Obtain your Airtable's Personal Access Token

 1. Login to your [Airtable](https://airtable.com/login) account via a web browser.
 2. Go to [Personal access token](https://airtable.com/create/tokens), click the **Create new token** button to create a new personal access token.